primaryobjects/Node.js-Token-API-Starter-Template/readme.md

 ## Adding API Methods

 API methods can be added as routes within [app.js](app.js#L28-L30).
-The code for each API method can be added within the route handler code [index.js](routes/api/index.js).
+The code for each API method can be added within the [handler](routes/api/index.js).
 Several example API stub methods are provided.

+The request object contains a variable `req.auth`, which has the user information that logged into the application.
+You can use this to retrieve the username and any other information about the user that you store within the token.
+To add other info within the token, just change the user object that gets returned from [loading](routes/auth/index.js#L7) your user.

 ### /api/method1